timvideos/hdmi2usb.tv/_posts/2015-10-08-crowdsupply-update-about-1080p.md

 ---
 layout: post
-title:  "CrowdSupply.com - An update about supported video options and 1080p support"
+title:  "An update about supported video options and 1080p support"
 date:   2015-10-08 10:00:00
 categories: crowdsupply opsis numato
 ---

 <a href="https://www.crowdsupply.com/numato-lab/opsis/updates/1859">
-<i>This item is cross posted from the CrowdSupply.com crowd funding Campaign.</i>
+<i>This item is cross posted from the CrowdSupply.com crowdfunding campaign.</i>
 </a>

 > Hi everyone,